 Best serums to treat melasma

-Vitamin-C serum packs a major punch: It protects the skin against environmental damage and lightens dark patches, the latter being a big reason why three of our experts suggested using it to treat melasma when it erupts.
+Vitamin-C serum packs a major punch: It protects the skin against environmental damage and lightens dark patches, the latter being a big reason why three of our experts suggested using it to treat melasma.
 “I always recommend topical vitamin C, my favorite being SkinCeuticals CE Ferulic,” says Dr. Justine Hextall of Tarrant Street Clinic in the U.K. “This formulation is very stable, which is important as vitamin C is easily degraded by light and heat exposure.”
 To further prevent degradation, Hextal suggests storing the serum in a cool, dark drawer.
-Dr. Sam Bunting, the founder of Dr Sam’s Skincare, also recommends using vitamin-C serum and suggests layering it under sunscreen in the morning so it can help protect skin from free-radical damage as it works to brighten.
+Dr. Sam Bunting, the founder of Dr. Sam’s Skincare, also recommends using vitamin-C serum and suggests layering it under sunscreen in the morning so it can help protect skin from free-radical damage.
 And Bae — who says she is very conservative when it comes to recommending products for pregnant women — says a serum like this is safe to use when expecting.

 Best moisturizer to treat melasma

 This moisturizer, recommended by Robach, uses the combined power of skin brighteners niacinamide and tranexamic acid to fade discoloration.
 “SkinMedica Lytera is a moisturizer that has antioxidants that will help skin even out (even if tan!) and can be used in women that are pregnant,” she says.
-Dr. Nancy Samolitis, the co-founder and medical director of Facile Dermatology + Boutique in L.A., also likes it for soothing melasma eruptions.
+Dr. Nancy Samolitis, the co-founder and medical director of Facile Dermatology + Boutique in L.A., recommends it as a way to sooth melasma eruptions.
 “Lytera is packed with gentle brighteners and can be used in the morning with an antioxidant serum.”
+Dr. Nikki Hill, founder of Skin of Culture and Hair Center in Atlanta, recommends this in conjunction with prescription-strength hydroquinone.
+She also recommends using moisturizers for maintenance in conjunction with peels and lasers.

 Best product to use at night to prevent and treat melasma